logicalicy/advent_of_code/2022/12/02/README.md

 # 2022/12/02

-On the second day of Christmas, the [advent of code](https://adventofcode.com/) brought to me, an elf that won Rock, Paper Scissors with Haskell.
+Second day of [advent of code](https://adventofcode.com/): an elf that won Rock, Paper Scissors with Haskell.

 ## Background